Disabling CSS Animations for Consistent Visual Baselines

 const styles = await page.evaluate(() => {

-const cs = window.getComputedStyle(el);
+const cs = window.getComputedStyle(document.body);

 return {